architshukla/Plagiarism-Checker/README.md

 > easy_install pip

-* Then install the required libraries
+* Then install the required libraries for docx support

 > pip install PIL